cf-platform-eng/needs/README.md

 ## History

 My team runs lots of tests.
 Long tests.
-And it's very aggrevating when the tests fail one hour in because an input file was missing or an environment variable was not set.
+And it's very aggravating when the tests fail one hour in because an input file was missing or an environment variable was not set.
 Needs came about because we wanted to validate that all of the inputs are ready to go at the beginning of the test.

+## Why needs

-Now, a lot of our test (which a often Docker images) look like this:
+With Needs, a lot of our tests (which a often Docker images) look like this:

 ```Dockerfile
 FROM ubuntu:xenial